pragmatias/documentation/content/en/blog/web/use_github_and_travis_with_hugo.md

 # Objective

-To set up a static website with a personal domain name, i have set up the following elements :

 - Create a [Github](https://github.com) repository to store the source code to generate the static website (**documentation**)
 - Create a [Github](https://github.com) repository to store the generated static website elements (**pragmatias.github.io**)
 - Configure [Travis CI](https://travis-ci.com) to trigger the static website generation in the repository **pragmatias.github.io** after a commit in the branch **master** from the repository **documentation**